Society for Individual Freedom: Links to British intelligence

 In his 1981 book, former counter-terrorism operative Gordon Winter of the South African Bureau of State Security recalls a briefing with his London-based handler, Alf Bouwer, describing the Society as a British intelligence "front" for "disseminating Establishment-type propaganda", namely opposition to the free immigration of black people to Britain.
 He was informed that there were two intelligence officers operating within the organisation, former president George Kennedy Young and broadcaster Ross McWhirter, the latter being murdered by the IRA in 1975.

 Current activities

 The Society for Individual Freedom regularly offers public meetings with notable speakers, and holds occasional luncheons at the Houses of Parliament.

 The SIF has two related campaigns.
-Tell-IT calls for information technology to be used to provide information on outcomes of drugs and treatments and to make it known and available to doctors and patients alike.
+Tell-IT calls for information technology to be used to provide information on outcomes of drugs and treatments and to make them known and available to both doctors and patients.
 Choice in Personal Safety (CIPS) campaigns against compulsion in seatbelt laws and other related matters.

 The SIF also publishes a journal, The Individual.

 They are a member of Backlash, which was formed in 2005 in order to oppose a new law criminalising possession of "extreme pornography".